Enable Logging In Thunderbird Print

 2. click the + (plus sign) to add the preference

-6. Click the edit icon next to the preference that appears.
+6. Click the edit icon next to the preference that appears

-8. Click the tick button to save the new configuration setting.
+8. Click the tick button to save the new configuration setting

 Logging will be on until you reset or delete the preference again.
+You do not need to restart Thunderbird as logging starts immediately.

-To view the login output:
+To view the logging output:

 Once you have performed the task that you want to log, you can save the logging output by right-clicking any of the console messages and choosing Save all messages to file.